RX-M/web-public/kubernetes-bootcamp/kubernetes-bootcamp-summary.md

 The Certified Kubernetes Administrator (CKA) and Certified Kubernetes Application Developer (CKAD) programs were created by the Cloud Native Computing Foundation (CNCF), in collaboration with The Linux Foundation, to help develop the Kubernetes ecosystem.
-As the fourth highest velocity open source project, Kubernetes use is exploding.

 RX-M is a Linux Foundation Authorized Training Partner, part of the founding class of Kubernetes Certified Service Providers (KCSP) and a charter member of the CNCF.
 We are uniquely positioned as unbiased & market neutral.